FlaxEngine/FlaxDocs/manual/get-started/scenes/transforming-actors.md

 ## World and Local transformation space

-The Transformation widget can transform objects in two modes: world and local.
-In world mode, the gizmo widget is aligned to the world coorinates (left-handed unit X, Y and Z).
-In local mode, the gizmo widget is aligned to the object transformation frame.
-In local mode editing local transformation of the objects is easier.
+The Transformation gizmo can transform objects in two modes: world and local.
+In world mode, the gizmo is aligned to the world coordinates (left-handed unit X, Y and Z).
+In local mode, the gizmo is aligned to the object transformation frame.

-You can toggle the active transformation space with a widget:
+You can toggle the active transformation space of a gizmo:

 ![Toggle Transformation Space](media/transformation-space-toggle.png)